Alaska's cruise tourism enjoys great interest not least because of its pure, unadulterated nature, and Alaska's capital Juneau is no exception.

 Cruise ship passengers and all other guests of the city should know that the region originally belonged to the Russian Empire.
 In 1867, the United States bought the vast area of land in the far northwest of the continent from the Tsar for $7,2 million.
 At that time, Alaska's gold reserves had not yet been discovered, and the originally very profitable fur hunt dwindled after the stocks were decimated.
 From the Russian point of view, administering the territory was too expensive and, moreover, the communication routes at that time were endless.

-After the takeover, Alaska remained a "USA Territory" until the end of 1958.
-This made it subject to the laws of the American federal government, but without being a state.
+After the takeover, Alaska remained a “U.S. territory” until the end of 1958.
+It was subject to the laws of the American federal government without being a federal state.
 Alaska became the 49th state of the USA on January 3, 1959.

-Juneau - city of gold mines
+Juneau – City of Gold Mines

 Juneau in the present